-FY 2020 Consultant Supported Activity
+FY 2022 Consultant Supported Activity

-Thirteen studies will be conducted by consultants engaged by the Region.
+Eleven studies and activities will be conducted by consultants engaged by the Region.
 All consultant work will be undertaken in a manner consistent with the National Environmental Policy Act (NEPA).
 Any studies undertaken by the Region that impact state transportation systems or highways will identify the role and/or assistance expected from CTDOT, including resources and outcome.
 It is the goal of the Region to accomplish these studies within FY20 unless noted otherwise.